StarRocks/starrocks/docs/data_source/catalog/iceberg_catalog.md

 ## Usage notes

-- The file formats of Iceberg that StarRocks supports are Parquet, ORC, and CSV.
+- The file formats of Iceberg that StarRocks supports are Parquet and ORC:

+  - Parquet files support the following compression formats: SNAPPY, LZ4, ZSTD, GZIP, and NO_COMPRESSION.
+  - ORC files support the following compression formats: ZLIB, SNAPPY, LZO, LZ4, ZSTD, and NO_COMPRESSION.

-- The data types of Iceberg that StarRocks does not support are INTERVAL, BINARY, and UNION.
-Additionally, StarRocks does not support the MAP data type for CSV-formatted Iceberg tables.
+- The data types of Delta Lake that StarRocks does not support are MAP and STRUCT.
-- You can only use Iceberg catalogs to query data.
-You cannot use Iceberg catalogs to drop, delete, or insert data into your Iceberg cluster.
+- Iceberg catalogs do not support Iceberg v2 tables.

 ## Integration preparations